Angelique Kerber: 2018: Wimbledon champion, world No. 2

 In the Fed Cup semifinal tie against Czech Republic, Kerber dropped both her matches, to Karolína Plíšková and Petra Kvitová. both of her matches she lost in straight sets, the latter defeat ensuring the Czechs a spot in the final.
 She gained her revenge over Kvitová at first hurdle of the Stuttgart tournament the week after, before retiring against Anett Kontaveit in the following round.
 She was forced to skip the tournament in Madrid as a result, but bounced back at the Italian Open by making the last eight here for the second time, her first since 2012, but fell victim to eventual champion Svitolina, for the sixth time running.
 At the French Open, 12th seed Kerber snapped her losing streak here by defeating compatriot Mona Barthel in the first round.
 After seeing off Ana Bogdan, Kerber took down 18th seed Kiki Bertens, who had defeated her in the first round here two years ago, and then saw off seventh seed Caroline Garcia to make her second quarterfinal here, her first since 2012.
 In the quarterfinal, Kerber lost to top-ranked player and eventual champion Simona Halep from a set up.
 Nevertheless, the result is Kerber's equal-best result here, after her 2012 quarterfinal run.

 Kerber started the grass court swing as the second seed in Mallorca, where she lost in the first round to Alison Riske.
 In Eastbourne, she made the semifinals, falling to eventual champion Caroline Wozniacki, Kerber entered Wimbledon as the 11th seed.
 She defeated 2010 finalist Vera Zvonareva and 2017 junior champion Claire Liu to reach the third round where she moved past 18th seed Naomi Osaka.
 She then saw off unseeded Belinda Bencic to make the last eight by when she was the highest seed left in the draw.
 There, she avenged her loss in Indian Wells earlier in the year to Daria Kasatkina, needing seven match points to seal the revenge and then defeated 12th seed Jeļena Ostapenko to reach her second Wimbledon final.
-There, in a rematch of the 2016 final, she turned the tides this time around by taking down 25th seed Serena Williams in straight sets for her third Grand Slam title.
-With this victory, Kerber found herself one Grand Slam tournament shy of the Career Grand Slam, and also returned to world No. 4 in the rankings.
+There, in a rematch of the 2016 final, she turned the tides this time around by taking down 25th seed Serena Williams in straight sets for her third Grand Slam title and as a result, she became the only player to defeat Serena Williams in multiple Grand Slam finals apart from Venus Williams.
+Also, with this victory, Kerber found herself one Grand Slam tournament shy of a career Grand Slam, and also returned to world No. 4 in the rankings.